jojees/adss/README.md

-# adss
+# Automated Deployment and Scaling System
-Automated Deployment and Scaling System
+Development in initial state